-FD.
+2.3.
 ILLEGAL DISCRIMINATION

-MHA will advise families how to file a complaint if they have been discriminated against by an owner.
-MHA will advise the family to make a Fair Housing complaint.
-The PHA may also report the owner to HUD (Fair Housing/Equal Opportunity) or the local Fair Housing Organization.
+- A. MHA will advise families how to file a complaint if they have been discriminated against by an owner. - B. MHA may also report the owner to HUD (Fair Housing/Equal Opportunity) or the local Fair Housing Organization.

-GE.
+2.4.
 CHANGES IN ELIGIBILITY PRIOR TO LEASING